kubestash/docs/docs/guides/volume-populator/pvc/index.md

       from: Same
 ```

-Notice the `spec.usagePolicy` that allows referencing the `RetentionPolicy` from all namespaces.
-To allow specific namespaces, we can configure it accordingly by following [RetentionPolicy usage policy]().
+Notice the `spec.usagePolicy` that allows referencing the `RetentionPolicy` from all namespaces.For more details on configuring it for specific namespaces, please refer to the following [RetentionPolicy usage policy](/docs/concepts/crds/retentionpolicy/index.md).

 Let's create the `RetentionPolicy` object that we have shown above,